 What is the maximum amount of MAP funds that may be awarded to a single institution in an academic year?

 The maximum amount of MAP funds that may be awarded per institution in an academic year is $100,000.
+However, we ask each applicant to list both the maximum and minimum requested amounts for its proposed program with different program duration and sizes of participating students.

 Does applying for less MAP funds increase the chance of being selected?